devisedweb/blackjack-game/README.md

 # blackjack-game

-A blackjack game made using HTML, CSS, and JavaScript. (under progress)
+A blackjack game made using HTML, CSS, and JavaScript.